 Dispersed fat and polysaccharides systems

 In the case of liquid-oil, the hardness or solid-like behaviour can be controlled by inducing network formation of structural elements in oil.
-This creates gels known as oleogels; they are similar to hydrogels but contain water instead of oil.
-We examine the different building blocks of these networks and their underlying mechanisms.
+This creates gels known as oleogels; they are similar to hydrogels, but contain water instead of oil.
+We examined the different building blocks of these networks and their underlying mechanisms.
 Potentially, such oleogels could replace solid fats.
 To test for potential we examined their stability under different conditions such as temperature and aqueous environments.
 The knowledge gained could help create guidelines on how to change the food’s texture and how to design reduced-fat or low-solid fat products.